next-cpan/cnext/README.md

 # preserve .cpbuild directory to preserve cache and debug
 cplay install --no-cleanup --verbose A1z::Html

+# install the distribution from current directory
+cplay install .

 # install distributions from a cpanfile
 cplay cpanfile .
 cplay cpanfile ~/my-custom.cpanfile

 # Getting a repository / distribution name for a module
 cplay get-repo Simple::Accessor

+# Clone a distribution to investigate / patch in a SHELL session
+cplay look Simple-Accessor

+# Only run unit tests without installing any distributions
+cplay test Simple-Accessor
+# Run test for the distribution in the current directory
+cplay test .

 cplay --version
 cplay --help